Idaho Mesothelioma Lawyer

 For more in-depth information on Idaho asbestos laws, contact the DEQ state office at 208-373-0502.

-Getting Medical Help in Idaho
+Getting Mesothelioma Treatment in Idaho

 Although there are currently no NCI-designated cancer centers in Idaho, the closest center in Portland, Oregon, is the NCI-designated Knight Cancer Institute.

-Therefore, the statute of limitations for personal injury applies to asbestos cases, and Idaho is strict about this time limit.
+Idaho courts are strict about this time limit.
 For example, in the Brennan Vs. Owens-Corning Fiberglass Corporation case in 2000, a lung cancer victim filed a lawsuit against her previous employer.

 A doctor confirmed her lung cancer was indeed caused by asbestos exposure.
 In October of 1994, she filed the lawsuit, but since it was three months after the two-year statute of limitations, a judge dismissed her case.

-In addition to the statute of limitations in Idaho, there is also a cap on the maximum amount of damages a victim can receive.
+In addition to the statute of limitations in Idaho, there is also a cap on the maximum amount of non-economic damages a victim can receive.
 The total amount a victim can receive in Idaho is currently $250,000.

 Getting Legal Assistance in Idaho